YueWangMathbio/QWENDY/README.md

 config.json: configuration of Roberta large model

-pytorch_model.bin: pre-trained weights of Roberta large model (not uploaded here. please download at xxx and put it in this folder)
+pytorch_model.bin: pre-trained weights of Roberta large model (not uploaded here. please download at https://zenodo.org/records/14927010 and put it in this folder)

-leqwendy_1st.pth: weights of the first half of LEQWENDY model (not uploaded here. please download at xxx and put it in this folder)
+leqwendy_1st.pth: weights of the first half of LEQWENDY model (not uploaded here. please download at https://zenodo.org/records/14927010 and put it in this folder)

-leqwendy_2nd.pth: weights of the second half of LEQWENDY model (not uploaded here. please download at xxx and put it in this folder)
+leqwendy_2nd.pth: weights of the second half of LEQWENDY model (not uploaded here. please download at https://zenodo.org/records/14927010 and put it in this folder)

 teqwendy_1st.pth: weights of the first half of TEQWENDY model